ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.js.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-{NOTE/}

 {PANEL/}

 {PANEL: Query a static index}

-* You can search for documents with missing fields by querying a static index.
+Documents with missing fields can be searched by querying a static index.

-* The index definition must have the following document-fields indexed:
+The index definition must contain the following document fields indexed:

-    1. The field that is suspected to be __missing in some documents__.

-    2. A document-field that __exists in all documents__ in the collection,
+* A document field that **exists** in **all** documents of the queried collection, e.g. the _Id_ field.
-       (i.e. the _id_ field, or any other field that is common to all).
-       Indexing such a field is mandatory so that all documents in the collection will be indexed.
+  Indexing this field will ensure that all the documents of this collection are indexed.

-{NOTE: }

-__Example__
+* A document field that is suspected to be **missing** from some documents of the queried collection.

+**Example**

 {CODE:nodejs the_index@client-api\session\Querying\filterByNonExistingField.js /}